6 health concerns every woman should understand

 For younger pre-menopausal women, the appearance and feel of their breasts can change over a month due to hormonal changes.
 The most important thing is to know what is normal for you so you can identify anything unusual if it occurs.

 If you notice any of the symptoms listed above, you should see your GP.
-In many cases, these changes are not cancerous, but it’s always best to get checked.
+In many cases, these changes are nothing to worry about, but it’s always best to get checked.

 4. Endometriosis

-Endometriosis can affect women of any age.
-It is thought one in ten women have endometriosis [4].
+Endometriosis can affect women of any age, and it is thought one in ten women have endometriosis [4].

 Endometriosis is a condition where tissue begins to form in other areas of the body, most commonly in your ovaries, bowels, and pelvis.
-This tissue can cause inflammation and pain, which is sometimes worse during different periods of your monthly cycle.
+This tissue can cause inflammation and pain, which changes in intensity depending on which stage in your monthly cycle you are.

 test finder product banner